ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 ```

 When testing these functions, comment out all calls to previous functions.
-This will help you focus on the elements of interest in your code.
+This will help you focus on the elements of interest in your drawing.

 ## Step 8: Put it all together